 “I think it’s important to say we didn’t make this decision internally.
 We actually surveyed our readers online and asked if they would be willing to tell us about themselves for a better ad experience.
 The results were very positive.”

-Glogovsky believes this commitment to gathering audience input can be a major differentiator for The Times.
+Glogovsky believes this commitment to gathering audience input can be a major differentiator for The New York Times.

 “We don’t want to start with making assumptions about who our readers are.
 Having that foundational data based on voluntary responses will then make our models, which are obviously needed, more accurate than third-party ones, and ultimately produce better results.”